Children’s Winter Outdoor Clothing

-Here are 6 tips for kid’s outdoor clothing this winter;
+Here are 6 top tips for dressing children in winter

 1. WELLIES ARE COLD!

-Wellies are great in many, many ways but they’re not a good winter shoe.
+Wellies are great in many, many ways but they’re not a great winter shoe.
 Squelch in autumn’s muddy puddles, run through the wet dew in spring, but in winter leave your wellies at home- they’re cold!!
 Though the children’s feet may be dry, the frost bite will soon settle in to their little toes and that’s when the complaining starts!

-Warm feet are essential for a successful winter adventure outdoors so we make sure the children have proper winter boots.
-The perfect set of kid’s winter boots are fully waterproof and lined with wool or a wool-like material.
+Warm feet are essential for a successful family winter adventure outdoors and winter boots are ideal.
+Look for boots that are fully waterproof and lined with wool or a wool-like material.
 With warm and dry feet, the children will be happy for hours.

 Rather than buying new, you could try to get a second hand pair of good boots.
-90% of our children’s winter boots are hand-me-downs.
 A good pair will last through numerous children!

 2. GET YOUR THERMALS ON

-Forget the images of old men in longjohns, thermals are FANTASTIC and perfect for getting the kids dressed and ready for a winter adventure!
+Forget the images of old men in long-johns, thermals are FANTASTIC and perfect for getting the kids dressed and warm for outdoor family activities in winter.

 What are thermals?